 Time - 5 hours 20 minutes Grade - moderate

 |Anquet OS Explorer OL1

 Walk Route Description

 The Kinder Plateau provides a wonderful excuse for putting on your walking boots.
-This Peak District walk starts from the main car park in Edale (grid ref.
+The walk from the main car park in Edale (grid ref.
 SK124853) and for once there is a viable public transport option with Edale station served by trains on the Manchester and Stockport to Sheffield route.
-The walk itself provides two contrasting sections of scenery with the wild moorland of Kinder contrasting with the lush pastures of Edale.
-All of the route is over clear footpaths although after wet weather expect some boggy ground on the Kinder plateau.
-In addition, you sample part of the Pennine Way with the outward route covering the original start to this long distance footpath while you return to Edale over the current recommended path.
+The walk itself follows the Grindsbrook valley to reach the edge of of Kinder.
+The route continues along the edge to reach Edale Head and a descent along the Pennine Way back to the start.

 As you continue further up Grindsbrook the valley narrows, the paved path finishes and the route becomes more interesting.
 The higher you climb, the rougher the path although nowhere can it be classed as difficult.
 As you near the top of the Clough it swings right to enter a mini-gorge.
 Instead of following the stream, keep straight on and climb up on to the plateau.
 It is a little rough and some handwork may be necessary.
 The climbing now over, you will find plenty of rocks on which to rest - perhaps watching fellow walkers struggle up the last few feet onto Kinder's wild moorland plateau.